Atlas975/Notes/Cybersecurity/RiskManagement/Risk_management.md

 ![[Pasted image 20240427213531.png|450|450]]
 ### Sources of risk uncertainty
 - Who the attacker is
-- What the attacker's goal is
+- What's the attacker's goal
 - What's the likelihood their attack succeeds
-- What is the impact if they succeed
+- What's the impact if they succeed

 ### CISP risk analysis